Change Your Life in One Year

 - Begin, and preferably complete, 45 hours of early fieldwork.
 If you have questions about the fieldwork requirement or to verify that your hours will be accepted, please contact Bryn Coriell at 707.826.5108 prior to the application deadline.

 On or before the beginning of the EED Program in early August:

 - Pass CBEST (California Basic Educational Skills Test) on or before the June test date (for Fall Admissions) or pass the CSET: Writing Skills Test on or before the May test date.
 It is also possible to use certain college placement exam scores to waive this requirement.

 - Pass CSET: Multiple Subjects Examination (California Subject Evaluation for Teachers) on or before the May test date.
 Need help on CSET?
 Click here to find out more about our FREE CSET Test Prep Workshops.

 - Complete Level 1 Computer Competency (EDUC 285 at HSU, a comparable course at another university, or take the CSET: Preliminary Educational Technology Exam).
-For more information on the different options for meeting computer competency, click here.

 - Complete a course that addresses the US Constitution or pass the US Constitution test.
 CSU-system graduates will likely have met this requirement.